EnochRomero/EnochRomero.github.io/README.md

-# Encoh Romero
+# Enoch Romero

-I'm Encoh Romero, a student at Brigham Young University-Idaho, and I'm interested in technical managment.
+I'm Encoh Romero, a student at Brigham Young University-Idaho, and I'm interested in technical management.
 Welcome to my GitHub profile!

 ## About Me

-- I'm doing a hyprid bachlers degree course in software engeneering and communicaation.
+- I'm doing a hybrid bachelor's degree course in software engineering and communication.
-- I love reading and leaning new skills.
+- I love reading and learning new skills.
 - I love writing in python, but C# is starting to grow on me.

+## Personal Projects
+- 2D 8-bit Platformer made with Godot
+- Turn based combat Game made with Python
+- Personal Webpage

 ## Technologies and Tools
 - Proficient in: Python, C#, SQL, and Excel
-- Skills: Time managment, presentations, and team managment
+- Skills: Time management, presentations, and team management

 ## Let's Connect!

 - Here is my linkedin: www.linkedin.com/in/enoch-romero-tech

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀